parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 Building and Running
 --------------------

-To run the tutorial programs you will need the CCN forwarder (metis) running.
+To run the tutorial programs you will need a CCN forwarder (metis or athena) running.
-Assuming you've unpacked the Distillery tarball into the default location (`/usr/local/ccnx/`), `/usr/local/`, Metis is installed with the rest of the CCNx software in `/usr/local/ccnx/bin`.
+We'll use metis for this example, but either would work.

-To fully run the tutorial, you will need to run the `metis_daemon`, then the `tutorial_Server` (to serve files) and then the `tutorial_Client` to access the server.
+Start metis by running 'metis_daemon -c 0', then the `tutorial_Server` (to serve files) and then the `tutorial_Client` to access the server.
 It is recommended that you run the `metis_daemon`, `tutorial_Server` and `tutorial_Client` in different windows.

+It is also recommended you run metis_daemon with the '-c 0' option to disable the cache on the forwarder.
+This makes experimenting more predictable, as all Interests will make it through to the tutorial_Server.

 Compiling the tutorial: